The greatness of all

 — Oscar Wilde

-The books I haven't written are better than the
+The books I haven't written are better than the books other people

 have.